-In this phase, the activities carried out by the organization consist of transferring the innovation made to other subjects such as users or systems within the organization, including the community or internal organization, specifically: feasibility study; adaptation/modification; objectives; building support; demonstration/conviction; and processing decisions.
-The third phase, implementation, consists of several activities included in this phase of the innovation process, namely: resource collection; personnel allocation; shaping; structure and construction methods; and evaluation and monitoring.
+In this phase, the activities carried out by the organization consist of transferring the innovation made to other subjects such as users or systems within the organization, including the community or internal organization, specifically: adaptation/modification; study; objectives; building demonstration/conviction: and processing decisions.
+The third phase. implementation, consists of several activities included in this phase of the innovation process, namely: resource collection; personnel allocation; shaping; structure and construction methods; and evaluation and monitoring.